About the Denon DRA-800H

 - Music/Sources: You can select what music and which source you want to listen to from the app.
 Choose from online music services like Pandora, Spotify, TuneIn, Tidal, etc.; your stored music library on your Apple iOS or Android device, Windows PC/DLNA server, or USB thumbdrive; as well as the receiver's analog, digital, and HDMI inputs.
 You can also select music from Playlists you've created, Favorites you've saved, and your recent listening History.

 - Now Playing: The "Now Playing" screen displays song, artist, and album information; along with Album Art.
 You also get basic playback controls like Play/Pause and Previous/Next Track, plus Volume controls Up/Down and Mute.
-In addition the "Now Play" screen functions unique to the selected online music service or music library.
+In addition the "Now Playing" screen includes functions unique to the selected online music service or music library.

 Alexa Compatible: HEOS and Amazon Alexa customers can now enjoy the convenience of Alexa voice control plus high-quality wireless home audio.
 In addition to controlling your HEOS components with the HEOS app on your mobile device or tablet, you can now control them with Amazon Alexa voice technology and an Amazon Alexa device (such as the Echo or Echo Dot, sold separately).
 Your HEOS components and the Alex-enabled devices must be on the same network.
 Voice control features include -